evantoh/neighborhood-watch/README.md

 * BOOTSTRAP4
 * POSTGRESQL
 ## Support and contact details
-Application is still in development phase and still being updated.
+Application is still in development phase and still being updated,so keep on checking for updates.
 In case You have any issues using this code please do not hesitate to get in touch with me through evanmwenda@gmail.com or leave a comment here on github.

 ### License